JunYang2021/MetCohort/README.md

 can uncheck the box of Auto range and set the real retention time in Crop retention time in seconds.

-_Note_: The files need to be in the same folder.
+_Note_: The files need to be centroided and in the same folder.

 ### Data alignment